-All students are literate by the end of second grade.
+All students are literate by the end of first grade.

 At Literacy Trust, we believe that access to quality education is a fundamental element of a functioning democracy that all children deserve.
 The ability to read is an essential skill for children's academic success and overall well-being.
 However, reading does not come easily for all students, for a variety of reasons.